SiddhataPatil/Todo/README.md

 * [x] Allows you to put a 'high importance sign' to the list to prioritize it, which automatically takes the list to the top of all the other lists.
 * [x] If there is no priority, your latest list is at the top.
 * [ ] You can set an alarm for each list.
 [IN PROGRESS]
-* [ ] You can change the background color in the app.[IN PROGRESS]
-* [ ] A sense of satisfaction by allowing the user to click on check, once a task is completed.[IN PROGRESS]

 ## Video Walkthrough